It’s been a year since I lost my brother.

 it’s through chats, email or SMS.

 Just to say, ‘I think of you.
-I wish you a lot of courage,’ or ‘I don’t know what to say, but I share your
+I wish you a lot of courage,’ or ‘I don’t know what to say, but I share

 grief.’